-This Moist & Buttery Buttermilk Cake is the perfect cake if you don’t want a cake that’s overly sweet and it’s draped with a thin caramel glaze that totally compliments it.
+This moist & buttery Buttermilk Cake with Caramel Icing is the perfect cake if you don’t want a cake that’s overly sweet and the caramel icing totally complements the cake.

 Do you ever get a hankering for something that’s sweet but not too rich?
 Something that’s buttery, and so moist and tender that it would melt right in your mouth?
 Something that has just the right amount of thin icing, but not a rich heavy frosting?
 Something that’s easy to make?
 Well then let me tell ya about this Buttermilk Cake!